ahdinosaur/made-up-game/README.md

 ### Lose Condition

-If the next player can't play the game within the current rules, you lose.
+If the next player can't play the game within the current rules, everyone loses.

 ### Win condition